Ash066/TheAsylum/README.md

 Verified no conflicting html and css.
 Response elements achieved using Bootstrap and Media Query CSS.

 ### Music video data types
-Upon passing the code through the validator error were thrown replating to a placement using a float vaule and dimensions using px and %.
+Upon passing the code through the validator error were thrown replating to a placement using a float value and dimensions using px and %.
 These data types were removed and replaced with the correct syntax for iframe elements.

 ### Checkout form fields